-Procedures are in place to ensure compliance with health and safety of staff, volunteers, young people, other service users and visitors.
-Internal financial risks are minimised by the implementation of procedures for the authorisation of all transactions, and systems are in place to ensure compliance with health and safety legislation.
+Procedures are in place to ensure compliance with health and safety for all on charity business.
+Internal financial risks are minimised by the implementation of procedures for the authorisation of all transactions, and financial processes are adhered to with regards to investments and banking procedures.